deggertsen/react-native-code-push-expo-plugin/README.md

 ## Setup
 1. Copy the files from this repo and place them into your Expo app directory.
 2. Add the following to your Expo app config
+3. Adjust the plugin files as needed for your use case.
+This will not be a plug-and-play situation in most cases.

 ### Plugin Installation for Expo (Android)